Does Antivirus Slow Down Your Computer?

 Will antivirus software slow down my computer?

-There are a variety of factors that will determine whether an antivirus software program will slow down your computer:
+It depends.
+A variety of factors determine whether antivirus software will meaningfully impact your computer's performance:

 • How old is your computer?